LambdaLabsML/llama3-distributed-serving/README.md

 ## Serve model

 On any node use `docker exec -it node /bin/bash` to enter container.

-Then check the cluster status with:
+Then, check the cluster status with:
 ```bash
 ray status
 ```